 Hometown: Dallas, TX

-Special Projects/Activities/Awards/Leadership Positions: CATCH grant for needs assessment for crisis nursery in Pittsburgh (ongoing work to establish crisis nursery - Jeremiah's Place), working with Nasuh Malas to establish MI curriculum for pediatric residents, 2011 AAP Resident Scholarship Award recipient, CORE resident, Pediatric Residency Council member since 2010, Triple Board Social Chair 2012
+Special Projects/Activities/Awards/Leadership Positions: CATCH grant for needs assessment for crisis nursery in Pittsburgh, 2011 AAP Resident Scholarship Award recipient, Pediatric CORE Track, Pediatric Residency Council member since 2010, Triple Board Social Chair 2012-2013.

 Education: The George Washington University, Washington DC: Medicine, Biology, Music Hometown: Allentown, PA

-Special Projects/Activities/Awards/Leadership Positions: Albert Schweitzer Fellowship (2012-13), Quality improvement project implementing paternal depression screening in a community pediatric clinic.
-Interests in psychosomatic medicine, parental depression/impact on childhood development.
+Special Projects/Activities/Awards/Leadership Positions: Fellow of American Academy of Pediatrics, 2012-2013 Triple Board Chief Resident, Albert Schweitzer for life.
+Interests in psychosomatic & integrative medicine, parental depression/impact on childhood development.
 Flutist in East Winds Symphonic Band.

-Interests/Fun facts: I am happily married with three cats and an aquarium-full of fish.
+Interests/Fun facts: I am happily married with a dog, three cats, and an aquarium-full of fish.
 I love everything ocean-related, particularly dolphins and one of my favorite summer jobs was assisting with rescue of stranded marine life.
 I also continue to love playing and listening to music, and travel whenever I can!

 Amy Meadows, MD, MHS (Class of 2013)